Rush Limbaugh, conservative radio provocateur and cultural phenomenon, dies at 70

 In 1994, freshmen Republicans in Congress made him an honorary member of their class.
 Sarah Palin, the former governor of Alaska who was the Republican candidate for vice president in 2008, used a Limbaughism as her big applause line in speeches: “Republicans are not just the party of ‘no,’ but the party of ‘hell, no!’ ”

 Late in his career, Mr. Limbaugh wrote a series of adventure books for children about episodes in American history.
 He had no children; his marriages to Roxy McNeely, Michelle Sixta and Marta Fitzgerald ended in divorce.
 In 2010, he married Kathryn Rogers, an event planner 26 years his junior, at a ceremony where Elton John was hired to perform.
-Complete information on survivors was not immediately available.
+In addition to his wife, survivors include a brother.

 Mr. Limbaugh at times boasted that he gave millions of Americans instructions on what to believe about politics.
 But at other moments, he presented himself as a mere mirror of public opinion.
 “I don’t orchestrate, dictate or otherwise cause people to ponder,” he wrote in one of his bestsellers.
 “I simply validate.”